ToniaMera/GraphEnc/README.md

     <img src="https://github.com/ToniaMera/GraphEnc/assets/77622398/a6fa83d4-5654-44c3-b9f9-40a61308adef" width="500" height="300">
 </p>

-# How to use the model to make predictions
+# How to use the pretrained model to make predictions.
 ## 1. Prepare your data:

 The preparation of data only requires to steps.
 First create the matrix for molecular descriptors as: